Herbert Fingarette: Career

 Fingarette's work deals with issues in philosophy of mind, psychology, ethics, law, and Chinese philosophy.

 In his 1969 monograph Self-Deception, Fingarette presents an account of the titular concept influenced by the work of Jean-Paul Sartre, Sören Kierkegaard and Sigmund Freud, as well as contemporary work in physiology and analytic philosophy.
 Fingarette argues that traditional accounts of self-deception fall invariably into paradox because these accounts see self-deception in terms of perception or knowledge.
 Such paradoxes may be resolved, Fingarette claims, by re-framing self-deception as a problem of volition and action.
 On these new terms, he defines self-deception as an agent's persistent refusal to "spell out" (explicitly acknowledge) and to avow some aspect of his engagement in the world.

-Fingarette's 1972 monograph Confucius: The Secular As Sacred was described in a peer-reviewed academic journal as "one of the most significant philosophical books on the subject to be published in a long time."
+Fingarette's 1972 monograph Confucius: The Secular As Sacred was described in a peer-reviewed academic journal as "one of the most significant philosophical books on the subject to be published in a long time".

 Fingarette also influentially applied his work in moral psychology to pressing social and legal issues, particularly those surrounding addiction.
 In his 1988 book Heavy Drinking, Fingarette challenges the disease theory of alcoholism popularized by groups such as Alcoholics Anonymous.
 Fingarette's arguments were employed by the U.S. Supreme Court in a 1988 decision to deny VA educational benefits to two alcoholic American veterans.

 Months before his death, Fingarette was the subject of a documentary short film Being 97, which deals with growing old, death, absence, and the meaning of life.

 Personal life

 He was married to Leslie Josephine Swabacker from 1945 until her death in 2011.
-Fingarette died in Berkeley, California in 2018.
+Fingarette died from heart failure in Berkeley, California, in 2018.
 He was survived by his daughter and two grandsons.